EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  3(qb & answers).md

 7. Build a React application to display product defect issues.
 Display a list of issues using static data.
 Each issue should have an ID, product name, title, description, test case ID, and status (e.g., Open, In Progress, Closed).

 Ans)
-## **7. Build a React application to display product defect issues.
-Display a list of issues using static data.
-Each issue should have an ID, product name, title, description, test case ID, and status (e.g., Open, In Progress, Closed).**
-ans)

 ```jsx
 // App.js